 of Goddess worship, the same could not be said for those intimately

 associated with them.
 The Pius Dea were not just insular.
 They were

-vengeful and delusional, deigning the Outer Rim as the realms of Chaos and
+vengeful and delusional, deeming the Outer Rim the realm of Chaos and

 those beings who lived there as outsiders and threats to peace.
 This was